YingchaojieFeng/YingchaojieFeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello, this is Yingchaojie Feng (封颖超杰).
-I am currently a Ph.D. candidate in Computer Engineering at Zhejiang University under the supervision of [Prof. Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/) in VAI group.
+I received my Ph.D. in Computer Engineering at Zhejiang University under the supervision of [Prof. Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/) in VAI group.
 Before that, I received my B.S. degree from Zhejiang University of Technology.

 My research interests include **visual analytics** and **natural language interaction**.
 Specifically, I design and develop visual and interactive systems to facilitate the understanding and utility of NLP models for downstream tasks, including creative tasks (e.g., text-to-image, painting-to-poetry) and analytical tasks (e.g., NLI-based data analysis).

 # 🔥 News
+- *2025.06*: &nbsp;🎉 [GSTansform](https://arxiv.org/abs/2505.24754) is selected for an oral presentation at ACL 2025!
+- *2025.05*: &nbsp;🎉 Our paper about visual analysis of jailbreak attacks ([JailbreakLens](https://ieeexplore.ieee.org/abstract/document/11020711)) is accepted by IEEE TVCG, 2025!
+- *2025.05*: &nbsp;🎉 Our paper about instruction-following text embedding ([GSTansform](https://arxiv.org/abs/2505.24754)) is accepted by ACL, 2025!
-- *2025.03*: &nbsp;🎉 Our paper about [LLM-powered business intelligence platform](https://luoxuanweng.site/pdfs/DataLab.pdf) is accepted by IEEE ICDE, 2025!
+- *2025.03*: &nbsp;🎉 Our paper about LLM-powered business intelligence platform ([DataLab](https://arxiv.org/abs/2412.02205)) is accepted by IEEE ICDE, 2025!
-- *2024.11*: &nbsp;🎉 Our paper about [insight exploration for LLM-powered data analysis](https://luoxuanweng.site/pdfs/InsightLens.pdf) is accepted by IEEE TVCG, (Proc. of PacificVis 2025)!
+- *2024.11*: &nbsp;🎉 Our paper about insight exploration for LLM-powered data analysis ([InsightLens](https://ieeexplore.ieee.org/abstract/document/10989518/)) is accepted by IEEE TVCG, (PacificVis 2025)!
 - *2024.04*: &nbsp;🎉 Our paper about visual analysis of LLM-based Autonomous Systems ([AgentLens](https://ieeexplore.ieee.org/document/10520238)) is accepted by IEEE TVCG, 2024!
 - *2023.07*: &nbsp;📢 I presented "PromptMagician: Interactive Prompt Engineering for Text-to-Image Creation" at [ChinaVis 2023](https://chinavis.org/2023/) in Chongqing.
 - *2023.07*: &nbsp;🎉 Our paper "PromptMagician: Interactive Prompt Engineering for Text-to-Image Creation" is finally accepted by IEEE VIS 2023!